 It depends on what you can afford to do.

-Paying off your credit card in full will mean you pay much less in interest and charges, which can save you a lot of money.
+Paying off your credit card in full can save you money in interest and charges.

-It might be better for you to pay off your credit card more gradually if:
+It might be better for you to pay off your credit card over time if:

 Credit card debt advice